AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/cloud-manager/ai-assistant-in-aem.md

     The GenAI Rider is a legal agreement between a customer and Adobe, required to use most AI and agentic capabilities.
 Contact Adobe Customer Care to learn more. -->

-1. AEM Admin vormt de AI Medewerker voor gebruik in hun organisatie.
-Zie [ de Medewerker AI in AEM ](/help/implementing/cloud-manager/ai-assistant-in-aem-admin.md) vormen.
+1. AEM Admin vormt AI Medewerker voor gebruik in hun organisatie.
+Zie [ AI Medewerker in AEM ](/help/implementing/cloud-manager/ai-assistant-in-aem-admin.md) vormen.

 <!--
 >[!IMPORTANT]
->Be sure you have reviewed and submitted the user agreement so Adobe can enable the AI Assistant feature for you to test out and participate in the private beta program.
+>Be sure you have reviewed and submitted the user agreement so Adobe can enable AI Assistant feature for you to test out and participate in the private beta program.
 >
 >For any questions, send an email to [Grp-AEMAIASSISTANT@adobe.com](mailto:Grp-AEMAIASSISTANT@adobe.com) from your email address associated with your Adobe ID. -->

 ## Scope {#scope}

-Het huidige bereik van de AI Assistant in AEM is gericht op het aanpakken van productkennisvragen voor AEMr. as a Cloud Service.
+Het huidige bereik van AI Assistant in AEM is gericht op het aanpakken van productkennisvragen voor AEMr. as a Cloud Service.
 Dit toepassingsgebied omvat uitgebreide steun voor belangrijke gebieden. <!--, such as Sites, Assets, Forms, Edge Delivery Services, Dynamic Media, and Cloud Manager. -->

 * **Gebieden**: Beschikbaar over AEM Experience Hub, Auteur UI, Cloud Manager.
 * **Mogelijkheden**: Product-kennis en eerste-stop voor het oplossen van problemen en begeleiding, geautomatiseerde verwezenlijking van steunkaartjes en raadpleging.